ServiceStack/servicestack.net/MyApp/_posts/2023-08-04_bulk-insert-performance.md

-PostgreSQL continues to shine here, significantly out performing other distributed RDBMS's for processing large, multi-row INSERT statements whilst SQL Server has a surprisingly poor showing on its native Windows/Intel platform - likely the result of a naive unoptimized implementation for these types of large INSERT statements.
+PostgreSQL continues to shine here, significantly out performing other distributed RDBMS's for processing large, multi-row INSERT statements whilst SQL Server has a surprisingly poor showing on its native Windows/Intel platform - likely the result of a naive unoptimized implementation for these types of large SQL INSERT statements.

 ## Single Insert Performance